-I write a lot – it’s my day job.
+I write a lot–it’s my day job.
 And I read a lot.
 Consequently, I read quite a bit about sailing and sailboat restoration.
 I’ve learned a lot of what I know from reading and then backing it up with my own real-world experience.
 Sharing those experiences is at the core of this blog.
 In my book (pun intended), book knowledge alone isn’t worth the paper its printed on.
-Like they say, that and $4 will get you a cup of coffee at Starbucks.

-But discovering the hard-won wisdom of others who have gone the same way before us and applying it in our own lives is just plain smart.
+Discovering the hard-won wisdom of others who have gone the same way before us and applying it in our own lives is just plain smart.
 There are times to pave your own way but more often than not, following in someone else’s footsteps is a lot easier.
 When it comes to sailing and working on my sailboat, I’m not very interested in being a pioneer.
 I just want to have fun with it.
-Enough philosophizing.

-Starting with this post, I’m going to introduce a new type of post on this blog – book reviews.
+That’s partly why I post book reviews on this blog.
 I’ve read some great books in which I’ve learned some good stuff and I’d like to pass on my impressions and recommendations to you.
 I hope you enjoy these reviews and they help you discover new ways (and old) to enjoy sailing and your sailboat more.
-Besides, it’s winter right now around here and there’s not a lot to do on our boats.
-This is a good time to read up on how we can improve our skills for next summer.
-That is, unless you live in the southern hemisphere where it’s prime season.
-G’day! to my Aussie readers.

 Why I believe you can trust me